clean-cloogle/cloogle.org/README.md

 		$ ./CloogleServer 31215 < types.db

+  Alternatively, use `serve` as a wrapper.
+It will restart the server on crashes, and log to both stdout and cloogle.log:

+    $ ./serve

 	In this example, the server uses port 31215.
 You need to use the same settings in `api.php`.